Spanish Conversation Starters for Beginners

 You’re sitting at a bar in Mexico and see a beautiful Mexican human at the table next to you.
 Or you’re on holiday and you’re waiting in a long line at a grocery store together with a lot of other people.

 An ideal situation to meet new people, chat, practice your Spanish… maybe even meet a potential love interest… But the only thing that races through your mind is “My Spanish isn’t good enough for an interesting conversation!
-What if I make mistakes… And how do I even START the conversation in Spanish and make a good first impression?”
+What if I make mistakes… And what are the Spanish conversation starters I can use to make a good first impression?”

 Paulísima, Spring Spanish teacher, to the rescue!
 Listen up: of course you can only have a good conversation… if you know how to START THE CONVERSATION.